 c.
 The possession or consumption of controlled drugs, other than under a prescription

 d.
 Behaving in a manner likely to cause intimidation, harassment, alarm or distress

 North Devon Council will secure the pannier market at 18:00 each evening and open it at 5:00 each morning.

-This order comes into effect from 1 February 2018, and is in place for 12 months when it will be reviewed.
+This order comes into effect from 1 February 2019, and is in place for three years when it will be reviewed.

 North Devon Council has consulted extensively on the PSPO, with neighbouring properties, market users, and the public at large.
 There has been overwhelming support to restrict the anti-social behaviours in the pannier market in the manner described above.